 All corporations organized outside of South Carolina must register with the South Carolina Secretary of State to do business in South Carolina.
 Foreign corporations must appoint a registered agent for service of process physically located in South Carolina.

 To register, you must file an Application for a Certificate of Authority to Transact Business with the South Carolina Secretary of State and pay a $135 filing fee.
 A CL-1 Form must be filed with the application.
 The application may be filed online or by postal mail.
+A standalone CL-1 form can also be done on MyDORWAY.dor.sc.gov.

 The completed application must be accompanied by a certificate of legal existence or good standing from the foreign corporation's home state that is not more than 30 days old.